shaunarakshe/PowerSampleSize/PSS_ANOVA.md

 # One-way ANOVA model

 What happens if we want to compare more than two means?

 * We could do a bunch of 2 sample t tests.
 But this would inflate the false positive rate (more on this later).

 * We can use ANOVA to test the equality of all the means at once!

 ## ANOVA basic idea

-*Need to check with Dr. Minier how much people are likely to know already/how much depth she wants on this*
+*Need to check with Dr. Minier how much people are likely to know already/how much depth she wants on this.
+Also best notation to not be scary.*

 *Need graphic: scatterplot overlaid with box plots for 3 or more groups*

 ANOVA (Analysis of Variance) compares the means of several different groups.
 If the variation **between** groups is large compared to the variation **within** groups, the means of groups are likely to really be different.
 On the other hand, if the variation **within** groups is nearly as large as the variation **between** groups, any calculated difference in means is likely due to chance.
+Note that we're not finding which means are different.
+We just want to know if any means are different, or if they're all the same.

-A basic ANOVA model:
+A very basic ANOVA model:

 * The response variable is continuous.

 * We're comparing responses across fixed groups or categories.

 * The variances within each group are equal.

 * The individuals within each group and across groups are all independent.

 We'll start by looking at one-way ANOVA.
 This means we are looking at the mean response across **one category** (eg Treatment Group = Treatment 1, Treatment 2, or Placebo).

 Common pitfalls:

 * Variances within the groups aren't equal.
 For now, let's assume we're using a mouse model with an established genotype, so we can expect the variance within each group of mice to be roughly similar.
-If you expect wildly different variances between different groups for any reason, *tell your statistician early!* *Do we need to talk about this at all?
+If you expect wildly different variances between different groups for any reason, *tell your statistician early!*

+*Do we need to talk about this at all?
 I saw some info about ANOVA power calcs with unequal variances, but I'm not sure if this is a common thing.*

 * Individuals aren't independent

-  * Individuals in each group are measured twice, pre- and post-treatment.
+  + Individuals in each group are measured twice, pre- and post-treatment.

-  * If this is your situation, you need repeated-measures ANOVA.
+  + If this is your situation, you need repeated-measures ANOVA.
 (We'll talk about this later today.)
 This changes the sample size calculations, so be sure that you discuss your research question and experimental design with your statistician!

+*Dr Minnier, our textbook had an example like this where they used ANCOVA with the pre-treatment biomarker level as concomitant variable.
+Can I show it to you?
+I remember being confused at the time how they could get away with that.*.

 Our hypotheses for ANOVA are:
-H_0_: All the means are equal.
+H~0~: All the means are equal.
-H_A_: Not all the means are equal.
+H~A~: Not all the means are equal.
 At least one mean is different from the others.

 We also want to specify our Type I and Type II error rates.
 Remember, Type I error is the probability that we will reject the null hypothesis given that it's actually true (a false positive), while Type II error is the probability that we'll fail to reject the null hypothesis when it's actually false (a false negative).
 Here we will set the conventional values of alpha (Type I error rate) = 0.05 and beta (type II error rate) = 0.20, so power = 1- beta = 0.80.
 $$H_0: \mu_A = \mu_B = \mu_C\\